winstonma/MMM-HK-KMB/README.md

 ## Configuration
 Sample minimum configuration entry for your `~/MagicMirror/config/config.js`:

     ...

     {
       module: 'MMM-HK-KMB',
       position: 'top_left',
       config: {
         stops: [
           {
             stopID: 'HO06-S-1250-0',		// Which stop would you like to have displayed?
           }
         ]
       }
     } 						// If this isn't your last module, add a comma after the bracket

   ...

 Sample configuration entry for your `~/MagicMirror/config/config.js` with optional parameters:

     ...

     {
       module: 'MMM-HK-KMB',
       position: 'top_left',
       config: {
         stops: [
           {
             stopID: 'HO06-S-1250-0',		// Which stop would you like to have displayed?
           }
         ],
         labelRow: true, // Show or hide column headers
         reload: 60000 	// How often should the information be updated?
 (In milliseconds) }
     } 						// If this isn't your last module, add a comma after the bracket

     ...

-## Figuring out the correct stopID
+## Find the `stopID`
 1. Open your web browser and navigate to the [USHB KMB Search Page](https://search.ushb.net/bus/KMB).
 2. Enter the KMB Bus route number that passes the stop.
 Then the route info would be displayed.
 3. At the top of the page, pick the desired `路線方向`